-Current status: work began in November 2019 and is due to finish in late 2020
+Current status: work began in November 2019 and is due to finish in early 2021

-Works in Walebing have been suspended over the winter months due to the unfavourable road construction conditions.
-A temporary seal has been laid on the highway and will be monitored over the shutdown period.
+Works in Walebing have recommenced after being suspended over the winter months due to the unfavourable road construction conditions.
 Speed restrictions and traffic management will remain in place until all remaining minor works are complete.
 Road users are urged to take extra care when travelling through the project site.
-The upgrade works will resume after winter and are expected to be complete in late-2020.

 Wubin Upgrades - Works in Wubin are complete and the new alignment is open to traffic.